-The year 2023, which has just ended, has been more difficult than ever, due to the Covid-19 pandemic.
+E-commerce: the 10 key trends to watch in 2023 has been more difficult than ever, due to the Covid-19 pandemic.
 However, the e-commerce sector has benefited from the situation and there were more than 40 million online shoppers at the end of 2020, almost 2 million more than the previous year.
-The other side of the coin for digital commerce players is that more and more businesses and physical stores have created online shopping options for their customers, through the creation of a website or online store. ‘an online store, or optimize existing ones.
+The other side of the coin for digital commerce players is that more and more businesses and physical stores have created online shopping options for their customers, through the creation of a website or online store. ‘an online store, or optimizing existing ones.

 Competition is therefore fierce in the online sales sector today, and e-merchants will absolutely have to stand out from their rivals in order to perform.